Statuses in Latin with translation. Quotes in Latin with translation

 [Is fecit, kui prodest].

-Made by the one who benefits (Lucius Cassius).
+It was done by someone who benefits (Lucius Cassius).

-Cassius, the ideal of a just and intelligent judge in the eyes of the Roman people (hence Yes another expression judex Cassiānus ‘fair judge’), always raised the question in criminal trials: “Who benefits?
+Cassius, the ideal of a fair and intelligent judge in the eyes of the Roman people (hence Yes another expression judex Cassiānus ‘fair judge’), in criminal trials always raised the question: “Who benefits?
 Who benefits from this?
 The nature of people is such that no one wants to become a villain without calculation and benefit for themselves.

 80. Latrante uno, latrat statim et alter canis.

-When one dog barks, the other dog immediately barks.
+When one barks, the other dog immediately barks.

 81. Legem brevem esse oportet.